splunk/scs-getting-started-app/README.md

 Indexes are defined as kind of dataset managed by the Catalog service, along with other datasets such as search job or kvstore lookup.
 Datasets are knowledge objects that contain data that can be read or written to.

 After events are indexed, they can be searched through an updated and refined Splunk Search Processing Language (SPL2).
-SPL2 uses a natural grammar that more closely resembles SQL (checkout this [quick reference guide](https://github.com/splunk/conf19-sdc-workshop/blob/master/resources/SPL2%20Command%20Quick%20Reference.pdf) for the new commands).
-All the same `stats` and `eval` functions are still there, to allow you to create visualizations.
+SPL2 uses a natural grammar that more closely resembles SQL.
+The same `stats` and `eval` functions are still there, to allow you to create visualizations.
+See the [SPL2 Command Quick Reference](https://github.com/splunk/conf19-sdc-workshop/blob/master/resources/SPL2%20Command%20Quick%20Reference.pdf) for details.

 <img alt="Ingest and Search Screenshot" src="./img/ingest-search.png" width="600">